Sister2Sister

-Sister2Sister or S2S are an Australian duo comprising the Muscat sisters, Christine and Sharon, who were pop singers, songwriters and television presenters.
+Sister2Sister or S2S are an Australian music duo comprising the Muscat sisters, Christine and Sharon, who are pop singers, songwriters and television presenters.
 Their debut album, One (June 2000), peaked at No. 3 on the ARIA Albums Chart.
 It provided two top five singles, "Sister" (1999) and "What's a Girl to Do?"
 (2000).
 At the ARIA Music Awards of 2000 "Sister" won Best Independent Release.
 From 2001 they undertook a career as television presenters, as VJs on MTV Hits, and subsequently opened the Sister2Sister School of Singing in 2004.
-The sisters have performed as backing vocalists for Australian singer Delta Goodrem on her "Believe Again" and "Wings of the Wild" tours.
+The sisters have performed as backing vocalists for Australian singer Delta Goodrem on her Australian tours.

 Background

-The Muscat sisters, Christine (born 27 February 1981) and Sharon (born 23 August 1984 to Maltese immigrants), are the duo that make up Sister2Sister.
+The Muscat sisters, Christine (born 27 February 1981) and Sharon (born 23 August 1984) the daughters of Maltese immigrants, are the duo that make up Sister2Sister.
 Their career started young when they grew up in the Sydney suburb of St. Clair, where they attended Holy Spirit Primary school and later Emmaus Catholic College in nearby Erskine Park.